-The PNP Division encourages and welcomes diverse research methods and approaches including the use of ethnographic studies, laboratory and field experiments, survey research, simulation and systems dynamics modeling, and textual/natural language processing.
+The PNP Division encourages and welcomes diverse research methods and approaches including econometrics, the use of ethnographic studies, laboratory and field experiments, survey research, simulation and systems dynamics modeling, and textual/natural

 Instructions for Submission

-Complete papers and proposals for panels and symposia must be submitted by Tuesday, 11 January 2022 at 5:00 PM ET (NY time).
+Complete papers and proposals for panels and symposia must be submitted by Tuesday, 10 January 2023 at 17:00 ET (GMT-5/UTC-5).
 Only electronic submissions through the AOM Submission Center will be accepted.
 Submissions must follow the AOM guidelines to be considered.
-The Submission Center will open in early December.
-For more information on specific submission guidelines, see https://aom.org/events/annual-meeting/submitting.
+The Submission Center will open 6

 The PNP Division relies on the work of volunteers.
-Please consider becoming a PNP Division Reviewer for the 2022 AOM Conference at https://aom.org/events/annual-meeting/reviewing.
+Please consider becoming a PNP Division Reviewer for the 2023 AOM Conference.